- Things to Do

 You can get reasonably priced tickets for between $15-$30, but it’s worth noting that the Freestyle Pass offers free tickets to either a Mets or Yankees game.
 If you are interested in getting a tourist pass, this could be a great way to save money.

-It can get pretty hot in July, so you may want to consider cooling off at a pool in New York City.
+Speaking of water, why not consider cooling off at a pool in New York City.
 One of the best options is just to get a hotel with a pool, but there are also public swimming pools in NYC that you can use.
 If you do choose to go the hotel route, consider a building that offers a rooftop pool for excellent views as you swim.

 Click here for a list of the most popular hotels with pools in New York.
 Expect an average price of about $200-$400 per night.